Score-based Conditional Out-of-Distribution Augmentation for Graph Covariate Shift: Experiments

-\subsection{OOD controlled graph generation}
+\subsection{OOD Controlled Graph Generation}

-In this section, we present both qualitative and quantitative experiments to demonstrate the effectiveness of our out-of-distribution diffusion augmentation framework.
-The experiments are conducted using the GOOD-Motif-base and GOOD-HIV-scaffold datasets.
+In this section, we present both qualitative and quantitative experiments to demonstrate the effectiveness of our OOD diffusion augmentation framework.
+The experiments are conducted using the GOOD-Motif-base, GOOD-SST2-length and GOOD-HIV-scaffold datasets.
+Additionally, we present a comparative analysis of \proposedmodel{} against various augmentation methods, evaluating their respective capacities to explore environments while preserving label-determining stable structures.
+We further provides visualizations of the OOD graphs generated by \proposedmodel{} for the GOOD-Motif-basis and GOOD-Molhiv-scaffold datasets.

-\textbf{Controlled OOD generation. } We first validate that our framework can explore the space of the original distribution $P_{\mathrm{tr}}(G, Y)$ and generate an augmented distribution $\tilde{P}_{\mathrm{tr}}(G, Y)$ in a controlled manner.
-To evaluate the deviation of the augmented distribution from the training graphs, we employ existing random Graph Isomorphism Networks (GIN)-based metrics~\citep{thompson2022on}, which are well-suited for graph generative models.
-These metrics are more expressive, and significantly reduce computational costs, particularly on large graph datasets.
-As recommended by~\citep{thompson2022on}, we utilize the maximum mean discrepancy (MMD) with a radial basis function (RBF) kernel, which is widely recognized as a robust metric for measuring distributional differences.
-MMD RBF is used to measure the discrepancy between the augmented and training distributions.
-We vary $\lambda$ uniformly in the range $[0,1)$ with a step size of $0.1$ to generate ten augmented datasets, each containing the same number of graphs as the training set, and compute the MMD RBF between each augmented dataset and the original training dataset.
-A detailed description of the estimation procedure is provided in Appendix~\ref{sec:random_gin}.
-The results for GOOD-Motif with base covariate shift are presented in Figure~\ref{fig:mmd_rbf}.
-As shown in Figure~\ref{fig:mmd_rbf}, the MMD RBF between the original GOOD-Motif-base graph distribution $P_{\mathrm{tr}}(G, Y)$ and the augmented graph distribution $\tilde{P}_{\mathrm{tr}}(G, Y)$ increases as $\lambda$ grows.
-When $\lambda=0.0$, the MMD RBF is $0.072 \pm 0.002$.
-As $\lambda$ increases to $0.9$, the MMD RBF becomes $1.5$ times larger than that at $\lambda=0.0$.
-These results demonstrate that \proposedmodel{} can generate OOD graph samples in a controlled manner by flexibly adjusting the value of $\lambda$.
+\textbf{Training Distribution Augmentation with Control.} We first validate that our framework can explore the space of the original distribution $P_{\mathrm{tr}}(G, Y)$ and generate an augmented distribution $\tilde{P}_{\mathrm{tr}}(G, Y)$ in a controlled manner.
+To quantify deviation from training graphs, we adopt the GIN-based metrics of~\cite{thompson2022on}, which are expressive and computationally efficient for graph generators.
+Following their recommendation, we report Maximum Mean Discrepancy (MMD) with an RBF kernel as a robust measure of distributional shift and diversity.
+We vary $\lambda \in [0,1)$ in steps of $0.1$ to generate ten augmented sets (each the same size as the training set) and compute MMD (RBF) between each augmented set and the original training set.
+Estimation details are in the Appendix.